maetyu-d/audio-suite/README.md

 Pattern Lab explores algorithmically generated musical patterns, realised through a Mega Drive–style chiptunes synthesizer.
 Extensive pattern generation and parameter modification are actively encouraged.

-All three applications are functional, but their UIs are basic and ugly.
-Note that you will probably get some really weird sounds from the first two.
+All applications are functional, but their UIs are often basic and ugly.
+Note that you will probably get some really weird sounds too.